blues/app-accelerators/79-utility-distribution-transformer-load-monitor/README.md

 **Notehub responsibilities.** The Notecard manages its own cellular session against the supported carrier networks worldwide via its embedded global SIM and delivers data to [Notehub](https://notehub.io) over the Internet; Notehub ingests events, stores them, and applies project-level routes.
 Two Notefiles carry the data out: `xfmr_summary.qo` (hourly, templated, suitable for long-term trending) and `xfmr_alert.qo` (event-triggered, immediate).
 Organizing devices into [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) by service territory or transformer rating lets fleet engineers set threshold [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) that apply across all units in a group, while still allowing per-device overrides for unusual transformers.
 [Smart Fleet rules](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) can automatically assign a Notecard to the correct fleet based on its reported data.

 **Routing to the cloud (high level only).** Notehub supports HTTP, MQTT, AWS IoT Core, Azure IoT Hub, GCP Pub/Sub, Snowflake, and other destinations; route setup is project-specific.
 See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) — this project ships no specific downstream endpoint.
 Alert and summary Notefiles are deliberately separate so each can be routed independently: alerts to an outage-management or on-call system with low-latency delivery, summaries to a historian or analytics store with higher-volume, batched ingest.

 ---

+## 2.5 Quickstart: Get to First Event in 30 Minutes

+**What you need:**
+- Notecarrier CX + Notecard Cell+WiFi (MBGLW)
+- 3× YHDC SCT-013-000 CTs + 3.5 mm jack breakouts
+- Per-CT burden circuit: 22 Ω, 2× 10 kΩ, 10 µF cap (see §4)
+- MCP9808 I²C temperature sensor
+- 5V/2A AC/DC supply (e.g., MeanWell IRM-10-5)
+- Computer with Arduino IDE or `arduino-cli`

+**Bench validation (no live transformer needed):**
+1. Assemble the three CT bias circuits on A0, A1, A2 (see §4 wiring diagram).
+2. Connect MCP9808 to I²C (SDA/SCL).
+3. Flash firmware: set `PRODUCT_UID` in `transformer_load_monitor.ino` to your Notehub project ID, then upload via USB.
+4. Open serial monitor at 115200 baud.
+You should see `[sample] i_a=...` lines every 5 minutes.
+5. Create a project in [Notehub](https://notehub.io) if you haven't — the Notecard auto-associates on first cellular connect.
+6. After 60 minutes you'll see `[summary] queued` on serial.
+Wait for the device's next outbound sync (default hourly) and check Notehub **Devices → Events** for an `xfmr_summary.qo` entry.
+7. Clamp a CT on a known 120VAC load (a lamp works well) and verify the current value in the summary matches the expected load (within ~5%).

+---